ManticoreGamesInc/platform-documentation/src/tutorials/examples.md

 ### `isEnemyCollisionEnabled`

-In this example, when a player interracts with a trigger it joins their team and enemies can no longer interact with it.
+In this example, when a player interacts with a trigger it joins their team and enemies can no longer interact with it.
 Each time they interact their team gains a point.
 When the last player to interact with the trigger is killed the trigger returns to it's original neutral form.

 ```lua
 local trigger = script.parent